RetroShare/docs/docs/concept/topology.md

 The first architecture of computer networks was **client-server architecture**.
 If the central server is offline, the whole network breaks.
-The military made first thoughts to make the computer network still avaiable in the case of a *first strike* of the opponent.
+The military had first thoughts to make the computer network still available in the case of a *first strike* by an opponent.

 ![network types](../img/concept/network-history.png "Network Types")
 <sub>Baran, Paul.
 [On Distributed Communication Networks](http://www.rand.org/pubs/research_memoranda/RM3420/RM3420-chapter1.html):